PW91/Furry-game/README.md

 2) The direction of Furry's movement can be controlled by the keyboard arrows.

-3) The aim of the game is to "eat" coins, which appear on the board randomly.
+3) The aim of the game is to collect coins, which appear on the board randomly.
 Each coin equals one point.

 4) Gaining 10 points means VICTORY.